MORP Tree Guarantee and Planting Advice

 Thank you for sharing our passion for growing heritage trees.
 We hand-graft each tree for you in order to spread these rare and historic varieties across Colorado and beyond.
 Our tree sales are also a source of revenue to help support our non-profit efforts to keep Colorado “Orchard Country”.
 We thank you.

-Even if planting a tree or an orchard is often an act of perseverance, in our county alone, we still find growing – thousands of trees 100 years or older.
+Even if planting a tree or an orchard is often an act of perseverance, in our local region alone, we still find growing – thousands of trees 100 years or older.
 So, please plant a tree today for our future, and in honor of the hard work of our early fruit growers!

 • Select a site with good soil drainage and good air flow.
 Avoid cold sinks.